DemocracyClub/yournextrepresentative/docs/AWS_ENVIRONMENTS.md

 * `ci/test` - this goes to the development environment.
 * `staging` - this goes to the staging environment.

+# Local invocation of CDK tests

+The CDK tests (in `cdk/tests`) run as part of the CircleCI workflow configuration.
+If you want to run them locally you will need to specify a couple of extra environment variables:

+`CDK_DEFAULT_ACCOUNT=533333333333 CDK_DEFAULT_REGION=eu-west-2 pytest ./cdk/tests/`

+Use the AWS Account ID for the environment in question; it will be different on a per-environment basis.

 # Domains and certificates